-Pay during sickness absence is calculated on the basis of what the individual would have received had they been at work.
-It will include regularly paid supplements, including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
+For these staff pay during sickness absence will include regularly paid supplements, including any recruitment and retention premia, payments for work outside normal hours and high cost area supplements.
 It will be based on the previous three months at work or any other reference period that may be locally agreed.
-Local partnerships can use virtual rotas showing what hours the employee would have worked in a reference period had he or she been at work.
+Local partnerships can use virtual rotas showing what hours the employee would have worked in a reference period had he or she been at work